ashadsetu/ThesisStack/README.md

-🎓 **ThesisStack**
+🎓 ThesisStack

-ThesisStack is an integrated university thesis management platform built on the Django web framework.
-It is designed to streamline and digitize every stage of the thesis lifecycle—from group formation and topic selection to proposal submission, supervision, and final evaluation.
-The system centralizes all research-related processes, providing a seamless and efficient workflow for students, supervisors, and administrators.
+ThesisStack is a comprehensive university thesis management system built with the Django web framework.
+It streamlines and digitizes the entire thesis process — from group creation and topic selection to proposal submission, supervision, and final evaluation.

+Designed for students, supervisors, and administrators, ThesisStack centralizes research management to provide a seamless and efficient workflow for all stakeholders.